-4. Reboot the target with a kernel with FIPS support.
+- 4. Reboot the target with a kernel with FIPS support. - 5.
+To check that FIPS is enabled on the system, run:

 Configure Custom Kernel

 The Configure Custom Kernel button begins the process of creating a custom kernel configuration.
 The custom kernel configuration is based upon the kernel configuration that is selected in the drop-down menu that is immediately to the right of the Configure Custom Kernel button.